datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions_2.md

 #196 You are designing a system that requires an ACID-compliantt database.
 You must ensure that the system requires minimal human intervention in case of a failure.
 What should you do?

 * Configure a Cloud SQL for PostgreSQL isntance with high availability enabled.

+##198 You are implementing workflow pipeline scheduling using open source-based tools and Google Kubernetes Engine (GKE).
+You want to use a Google managed service to simplify and automate the task.
+You also want to accomodate Shared VPC networking considerations.
+What should you do?

+* User Cloud Conposer in a Shared VPC configuration.
+Place the Cloud Compose resources in the service project.

 <hr>

 #201 You need to migrate a Redis database from an on-premise data center to a Memorystore for Redis instance.
 You want to follow Google-recommended practices and perform the migration for minimal cost, time and effort.
 What should you do?